 26.1 All staff recognise that children can witness and be affected by domestic abuse that occurs within their home between family members.
-They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' and can suffer long lasting emotional and psychological effects.
+They may also experience abuse within their own intimate relationships, referred to as 'teenage relationship abuse' (KCSiE) and can suffer long lasting emotional and psychological effects.
+Staff also recognise the impact on children seeing, hearing or experiencing the effects of domestic abuse.
 Staff will report any concerns using the school's safeguarding procedures.